Last Updated May 6, 2021.

 One possible interpretation is that students are limited to a total of one away rotation.
 Another is that students can do multiple away rotations as long as they are in different specialties.
 Which is correct?

 The interpretation of one away rotation per specialty per student aligns with the work group’s guidance allowing a student to complete multiple away rotations in different specialties.
 If a student is exploring different specialties to determine which one is best suited for them, this may be appropriate.
 This means, for example, that one student may complete an away rotation in orthopedic surgery and another in hand surgery.
 Students should be able to explain why it was necessary to complete multiple away rotations if asked.

-Since many hand surgeons are fellowship trained orthopedic surgeons and some Hands Surgery departments are within Ortho departments, are you all planning on letting students do an additional away rotation in a field that is a sub-specialty (like Hand Surgery) on top of an away rotation in the primary field?
+Since many hand surgeons are fellowship-trained orthopedic surgeons and some hand surgery departments are within orthopedic departments, are you planning on letting students do an additional away rotation in a field that is a subspecialty (like hand surgery) on top of an away rotation in the primary field?

 The intent of the guidance was to allow for the rare instance when a student was truly conflicted about deciding on a specialty for residency training, not to collect away rotations to bolster their residency application.
-Learners will have the opportunity to explore sub-specialization during residency.
-Given the limited number of opportunities for away rotations as well as the goal for fairness and equitable distribution for students, school advisors are encouraged to hold to the spirit of the recommendation to allow one away rotation per student per specialty as appropriate for most circumstances.
+Learners will have the opportunity to explore sub specialization during residency.
+Given the limited number of opportunities for away rotations and the goal of fairness and equitable distribution for students, school advisors are encouraged to hold to the spirit of the recommendation to allow one away rotation per student per specialty as appropriate for most circumstances.

 It looks like students will only be able to participate in one away rotation.
 Therefore, students with home programs for their specialties will most likely participate in two programs (one home and one away) while students who do not have home programs will only be able to participate in one program (away)?